Athena Parthenos: Description

-The Athena wore a half-open peplos on the right side, as was the rule for female representations in the first half of the fifth century BCE.
+Athena wore a peplos half-open on the right side, as was the rule for female representations in the first half of the fifth century BCE.
 However, her posture was new (in the canon that Polykleitos would then develop for his athlete statues): the left leg was a little bent, the knee forward, the heel not posing on the ground.
 This posture seems to have been chosen more for technical reasons of balance and volume of the lower manikin than for aesthetic reasons.
 The bust, on the other hand, does not seem to have been affected by the imbalance of the lower body, it would have been very straight and frontal.

 Over her peplos, she bore at the breast the aegis lined with snakes and within its centre, at the level of the solar plexus, an ivory gorgoneion.
 The goddess' face was also ivory, probably with a neutral expression, as was then the aesthetic rule.
 However, she may have had her lips ajar, symbolizing the breath of life.
 Gemstones allowed her eyes to have the Persian colour corresponding to one of Athena's epithets.
 Long strands of hair escaped from her helmet and descended to the aegis.
 It was a reinterpretation of the korai hairstyle, the archaic statues of young women abundantly dedicated to the goddess on the acropolis of Athens.
 The helmet was of the Attic type, with paragnathides (pieces protecting the cheeks) raised and decorated with gryphons.
 The top of the helmet had three crests: a sphinx in the centre, surrounded on each side by a winged horse.
 The visor was decorated with protomes.
 The edge of her sandals ("Etruscan" type), about 20 cm high, was decorated with a painted or carved centauromachy, the sources do not allow a conclusive answer.
 Her belt was two snakes tied.
 Athena also wore jewellery: a pendant on each ear, snake-shaped bracelets on each wrist and biceps, and a necklace.

 The left hand held her shield and spear.
 At her feet on the left side, her sacred snake nestled.
-In her right hand, perhaps leaning on a column to support her, she held a statue of Nike, 2 m high.
-This symbolization of victory itself held a crown of gold laurels, which she was to be about to place on the goddess's head.
-The column is present in copies where it is necessary for reasons of the balance of terracotta or marble, but its existence for the original statue remains much discussed.
-The presence of a column could then explain the fact that Athena's sacred snake was placed to her left (where it partially hid the shield decoration), rather than to her right, its usual place.
-If this column were present, it could also have been the first example of a Corinthian capital, then developed by the two architects on their temple of Apollo in Bassae.
+In her right hand, perhaps leaning on a column for support, she held a statue of Nike, 2 m high.
+This symbol of victory held a crown of gold laurels, which she was to be about to place on the goddess's head.
+The column appears in copies made of terracotta or marble, which lack the tensile strength of bronze, but its presence in the original statue is debated.
+If it was included, the column could explain the fact that Athena's sacred snake was placed on her left side (where it partially hid the decoration of her shield), rather than on her right side, its usual position.
+Such a column might have been the first example of a Corinthian capital, which is said to have been developed by Iktinos for the temple of Apollo in Bassae.